cmusatyalab/wcacourse/README.md

 ### *Pro Tips*
 * Take your videos from a variety of directions and orientations
-* Use the background and lighting that you will be testing when creating the videos
+* When creating the videos, use the same background and lighting that you will be use when running the application

 ## Video Upload
 Using the browser on the smartphone: